-Source Proce edure Causes Correction Disconnect thermostat wires at the pri- mary control.
-If burner turns off, fault is in the thermostat circuit.
-Shorted or welded thermostat contacts Repair or replace the thermo- stat.
-Stuck thermostat bimetal Clear obstruction or replace thermostat.
-Thermostat Thermostat not level Level thermostat.
+Source Procedure Causes Correction thermos wires at off, fault the then Disconnect thermostat Shorted or welded thermostat contacts Repair or replace the thermostat. ostat at the pri- Stuck thermostat bimetal Clear obstruction or replace thermostat.
+Thermostat not level Level thermostat.
 Shorted thermostat wires Repair short or replace wires.
-Thermostat out of calibration Replace thermostat.
+Thermostat out of calibration Replace thermostat. mary control.
 Thermostat in cold draft Correct draft or relocate the thermostat.
 Primary control If burner does not turn off, fault is in the primary control.
 Failed primary control Replace the primary control.